CLEAN LIKE A PRO:

 How To Clean Mirrors Like A Pro

 Do you have to clean your mirrors more than once to get rid of streaks?
 You are not alone.
-So we've asked some cleaning business owners how to clean mirrors, glass, and windows a better and more efficient way!
+So we've asked some cleaning business owners how to clean mirrors streak free a better and more efficient way!
 You'll learn:

 - 2 techniques pro cleaners use for effectively cleaning glass surfaces.